SomeoneElseOSM/ChangesetMD/README.md

     python changesetmd.py -d <database> -r

 Run this command as often as you wish to keep your database up to date with OSM.
 You can put it in a cron job that runs every minute if you like.
 The first run may take a few minutes to catch up but each subsequent run should only take a few seconds to finish.

+There is an example script "call_changesetmd_replication.sh" that is desgned to be modified to do this automatically from a cron job.
+Another example script "reset_changesetmd_replication.sh" can be modified to be run shortly after reboot to clear the "update in progress" flag in the database.

 Notes
 ------------